noBackend/nobackend.org/_posts/2013-11-06-cross-origin-backend.md

 where you visit the app) from the backend's origin (the server API domain name), and to let frontend apps develop freely without the need for proxy servers.

-Dropbox, GoogleDrive, and Amazon already supported (although the real pioneers, even before Dropbox, [were actually Flattr](https://groups.google.com/forum/#!searchin/unhosted/flattr/unhosted/RUWhRuCMVvw/4PSHcoRZzBAJ)).
+Dropbox, GoogleDrive, and Amazon already support this (although the real pioneers, even before Dropbox, [were actually Flattr](https://groups.google.com/forum/#!searchin/unhosted/flattr/unhosted/RUWhRuCMVvw/4PSHcoRZzBAJ)).
 At the [remoteStorage project](http://remotestorage.io/) we are developing a common REST API for generic storage backends.
 It's called simply "remote storage", and is now an [Internet Draft at the IETF](http://tools.ietf.org/html/draft-dejong-remotestorage-01).